Espyo/Pikifen/source/source/lib/inpution/readme.md

 * ↤ Then, Inpution...
   * _Every frame_: Informs the game of what actions have happened.

 On top of simply giving the game a list of actions, it also simplifies a lot of fluff and nuance in the input processing side of things.
-See [Features](#features).
+See [Features](#features) and [Troubleshooting](#faq-and-troubleshooting) for a general idea of the sorts of gotchas and troubles the library can help you with.

 ## Quick example